bendand/recipe-app-react-spring/README.md

-# recipe-app-react-spring
+# recipe_app
-recipe app with spring backend and react frontend
+recipe app with flask backend and react frontend